astrofrog/python4cardiff/astronomy/units.rst

 .. admonition::  Level 3

-    Try and convert 3 Angstroms to keV using the units framework.
+    Try and convert 250 microns to Ghz using the units framework.
 You will need to look through the documentation for `astropy.units <http://docs.astropy.org/en/v0.2/units/index.html>`_ to see how this can be made to work.

 .. raw:: html